How to Apply

 Payment and Cancellation Policies

-A deposit of $100 is due at the time of application.
-If you are not accepted, or if you wish to cancel after the payment of the initial deposit, this fee will be refunded.
-After payment of the initial deposit of $100, payment of the remaining balance of $3,900+ (or the first payment of your payment plan) must be received by February 15th, 2021, to secure your space in the program.
+A non-refundable application fee of $50 is due at the time of application.
+Payment of the program fee of $3,500+ (or the first payment of your payment plan) must be received by April 1st, 2022, to secure your space in the program.
 Payment plans are available and will be provided to accepted applicants.
-If a student withdraws before March 15th, 2021, fifty percent of the full fee ($2,000+) will be due.
-The full fee of $4,000+ is due if a student withdraws after March 15th, 2021.
+If a student withdraws before May 15th, 2022, fifty percent of the full fee ($1,750+) will be due.
+The full fee of $3,500+ is due if a student withdraws after May 15th, 2022.

 Continuing Education Credits (CEs) Available